Hit A Home Run With Your Baseball Betting

-Not All Umpires are Created Equally
+Not All Umpires Were Created Equal

-One of the most commonly overlooked factors when it comes to betting on baseball is the impact the umpire can have on the result.
-The strike zone in baseball may be designated as being in between the knees and shoulders of the batter and above home plate, but the exact interpretation of this can vary wildly and controversially from umpire to umpire.
+One of the most commonly overlooked factors in betting on baseball is the impact the umpire can have on the result.
+The strike zone in baseball may be designated as being between the batter’s knees and shoulders and above home plate.
+Still, the exact interpretation of this can vary wildly and controversially from umpire to umpire.

 Don’t Bet in the Dark, Consider the Park

-Beware The Double-Header
+Beware of The DoubleHeader